Azeirah/living-language-labs/content/Plant pots, symbiosis and ecology.md

 There is much more to be said about this topic and I'm not writing this as an exposition of my knowledge on this topic.
 I clearly still have a lot to learn.
 I'm publishing this as part of an exploration in growing a notation for symbiosis and relationships in the natural world.
 I have much more reading to do.

-I'm also not quite sure whether the "standard model" of symbiosis is enough to capture more nuanced and complicated relationships such as predation and the caretaker relationship.
+I'm also not quite sure whether the "standard model" of symbiosis is enough to capture more nuanced and complicated relationships such as predation and the caretaker relationship within this notation.
+It is meant to help us understand how relationships at the individual level create ecosystems and downstream effects that are _greater than the sum of the parts_.
 ![[Pasted image 20250915011943.png]]

 ### Further reading